-Syngonium podophyllum, also known as the arrowhead plant or Nephthytis, is a creeping plant related to Philodendron and much appreciated for its easy care and large leaves that can vary from bright green to a lovely blotchy mix (known as Syngonium ‘White Butterfly’, pictured above).
+Syngonium podophyllum, also known as the arrowhead plant or Nephthytis, is a creeping plant related to Philodendron.
+It’s much appreciated for its easy care and large leaves that can vary from bright green to a lovely blotchy mix.

-This plant is relatively easy to grow in your own home; keep reading for everything you need to know to grow Syngonium yourself!
+This plant is pretty easy to grow in your own home.
+Keep reading for everything you need to know about arrowhead plant care!

-Unlike many of the lush green tropical houseplants that are available nowadays, the arrowhead plant doesn’t require direct sunlight nor a very high humidity.
-In fact, you can keep your Syngonium in relatively low light conditions unless you have a lighter colored cultivar: these may revert back to a darker color, so if you want to maintain the creamy white foliage be sure to place your plant in a spot with plenty of indirect sunlight.
+In fact, you can keep your Syngonium in relatively low light conditions unless you have a lighter colored cultivar.
+These may revert back to a darker color, so if you want to maintain the creamy white foliage be sure to place your plant in a spot with plenty of indirect sunlight.

 Syngonium is not a complicated plant potting-wise.
-Just be sure to keep in mind that although it loves humidity, constantly wet soil can lead to root rot so good drainage is quite important.
+Just be sure to keep in mind that although it loves humidity, constantly wet soil can lead to root rot.
+Good drainage is quite important.

 - If you don’t want to use a hanging basket, a plant totem may be a good solution to keep the plant from growing all over the place.